-Do not use flexible connectors on the suction or discharge.
+Do not use flexible connectors on the suction or discharge of a vertical in-line pump, unless the pump is rigidly mounted to a foundation.

-Make sure piping exerts no strain on pump as this would distort the casing and cause pump misalignment.
+Ensure piping exerts no strain on pump as this could distort the casing causing breakage or early failure due to pump misalignment.